Zhiwei2799/zhiweilin.github.io/about.md

 permalink: /About Me/
 ---

-I am Zhiwei Lin, currently a second-year master's student at Stony Brook University studying Applied Mathematics and Statistics.
-I am actively seeking internship or entry-level opportunities in data science or actuarial science fields.
-I have passed multiple SOA actuarial exams - P, FM, IFM, STAM, and SRM. and have completed several data analysis, finance, and coding projects.

-No sponsorship is needed at any time.
+Welcome to my personal website!
+I am Zhiwei Lin.
+I earned my B.S. in Biology and Applied Mathematics & Statistics and my M.S. in Applied Mathematics & Statistics from Stony Brook University.
+Currently, I am working as an actuarial analyst.

 Skills: